Cadify Substore System

 - Create the User Account(s) for the Client

-4. Create Client (Dropbox) Folder
+4. Create Client (Cadify Cloud) workspace

 Dropbox/Cadify/Apps/<ClientFolder>

-4.1 Create the Dropbox App (Client Folder)
+4.1 Create a new Dropbox App (workspace)

 Log in to Dropbox Developers: